amora197/pbgl-read-the-docs/README.rst

 Background
 ^^^^^^^^^^

 This tutorial describes a step-by-step tutorial to create a ReadtheDocs webpage and PDF file of an already created GitHub repository, using `sphinx <https://www.sphinx-doc.org/en/master/>`_, `LaTex <https://www.latex-project.org/>`_, `conda <https://docs.conda.io/en/latest/>`_, and `git <https://git-scm.com/>`_.
-The online stap-by-step documentation can also be found `online in the ReadtheDocs webpage <https://sphinx-tutorial-anibal.readthedocs.io/en/latest/>`_.
+The online step-by-step documentation can also be found `online in the ReadtheDocs webpage <https://sphinx-tutorial-anibal.readthedocs.io/en/latest/>`_ or by copy/pasting the following link: https://sphinx-tutorial-anibal.readthedocs.io/en/latest/.

 .. note::